Permutation-equivariant quantum K-theory of Fermat singularities: The fake theories

 We extend the fake invariants to $\C[\Z_{rm}] \otimes \C[\widehat{\bmu}_{rm}]$ by setting

 The associated Lagrangian cone $L^\fake$ lies in the symplectic space By \cite{tonitaTwistedOrbifoldGromovWitten2014}, the polarization of $\cK_{rm}$ is given by

-where $\fe(a)$ denotes the order of $a$ in $\Z_r$.
-With this choice of polarization, we have We still denote $L^\fake$ the Lagrangian cone associated to the fake invariants.
-This notation is justified by the following proposition. \begin{prop} Let $\Phi_0$ be the inclusion morphism
+With this choice of polarization, we have By a slight abuse of notation, we kept the notation $L^{\fake}$ for the Lagrangian cone of the extended fake theory.
+This abuse of notation is justified by the following proposition. \begin{prop} Let $\Phi_0$ be the inclusion morphism

 Then $\Phi_0$ is an isomorphism of polarized symplectic spaces onto its image, and we have $\Phi_0(L^\fake) \subset L^\fake$. \end{prop}